 The institute said it studied the measure, and by extending this to first-time DUI offenders, recidivism rates will be reduced by up to 12 percent.
 However, the American Beverage Institute, which speaks on behalf of thousands of restaurants across the country, said that the recidivism figures are overplayed.
 Because while the device may reduce drunk driving for the time frame it’s actually on the vehicle, it’s not a long-term solution.
 Most states require the device be installed for six months.
 As soon as it’s off, recidivism is going to shoot back up.
 What’s more, the number of people who have been killed in drunk driving crashes has been decreasing since the 1980s.
 Between 2009 and 2010, the number of drunk driver fatalities dropped by another 5 percent.

 Even the American Probation and Parole Association says that to implement the program across the board for all offenders is not only unnecessary, it’s going to be costly as well.
 They estimate it’s going to cost nearly half a billion dollars collectively across the country just to supervise this kind of program.

-If you are facing DUI charges in D.C., contact the Law Office of Daniel A. Gross, PLLC for a free and confidential consultation to discuss your rights or fill out our online contact form.
+If you are facing DUI charges in D.C., contact the Scrofano Law, PC for a free and confidential consultation to discuss your rights or fill out our online contact form.
 Visa, Master Card and Discover cards accepted.
-Call 202-596-5716.
+Call 202-765-3175.